MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

     escaped-id = 1*(escaped-octet)
     alpn-value = escaped-id *("," escaped-id)

-The wire format value for "alpn" consists of at least one ALPN identifier (`alpn-id`) prefixed by its length as a single octet, and these length-value pairs are concatenated to form the SvcParamValue.
-These pairs MUST exactly fill the SvcParamValue; otherwise, the SvcParamValue is malformed.
+The wire format value for "alpn" consists of one or more ALPN identifiers (`alpn-id`), each prefixed by its length as a single octet.
+These length-value pairs are concatenated to form the value.
+These pairs MUST exactly fill the value; otherwise, the value is malformed.

 For "no-default-alpn", the presentation and wire format values MUST be empty.

-Each scheme that uses this SvcParamKey defines a "default set" of supported ALPNs, which SHOULD NOT be empty.
-To determine the set of protocol suites supported by an endpoint (the "ALPN set"), the client parses the set of ALPN identifiers in the "alpn" parameter, and then adds the default set unless the "no-default-alpn" SvcParamKey is present.
-The presence of a value in the alpn set indicates that this service endpoint, described by SvcDomainName and the other parameters (e.g. "port") offers service with the protocol suite associated with the ALPN ID.
+Each scheme that uses this key defines a
+"default set" of supported ALPNs, which SHOULD NOT be empty.
+To determine the set of protocol suites supported by an endpoint (the "ALPN set"), the client parses the set of ALPN identifiers in the "alpn" parameter, and then adds the default set unless the "no-default-alpn" key is present.
+The presence of a value in the alpn set indicates that this service endpoint, described by Target and the other parameters (e.g. "port") offers service with the protocol suite associated with the ALPN ID.

-ALPN IDs that do not uniquely identify a protocol suite (e.g. an ID that can be used with both TLS and DTLS) are not compatible with this SvcParamKey and MUST NOT be included in the ALPN set.
+ALPN IDs that do not uniquely identify a protocol suite (e.g. an ID that can be used with both TLS and DTLS) are not compatible with this key and MUST NOT be included in the ALPN set.

 Clients SHOULD NOT attempt connection to a service endpoint whose ALPN set does not contain any compatible protocol suites.
 To ensure